noobdev93/Computational-Reflections/README.md

-# Computational-Reflections
-Documentation of my self-directed software engineering learning journey.
-I used ChatGPT to create a comprehensive curriculum to work through at my own pace.

 # 🧠 Adaptive Learning Curriculum: Python Foundations through Cognitive Philosophy

 A multi-phase curriculum blending **Python programming**, **logic and computation**, and **philosophy of mind and technology** — designed for learners who value both technical fluency and reflective understanding.